OberaiGroup/getting_started/tutorials_and_tools/machine_learning_tutorials.md

 ## Pre-requisites
 Use these resources to brush-up your knowledge about linear algebra, probability, and statistics.
 Skip this if you already have decent background in these topics.

-1. [Probability and Statistics (Stanford)](https://online.stanford.edu/courses/gse-yprobstat-probability-and-statistics): This self-paced course covers basic concepts in probability and statistics spanning over four fundamental aspects of machine learning: exploratory data analysis, producing data, probability, and inference.
+1. [Introduction to Probability and Statistics (MIT)](https://ocw.mit.edu/courses/mathematics/18-05-introduction-to-probability-and-statistics-spring-2014/index.htm): This self-paced course covers basic concepts in probability and statistics including random variables, probability distribution, Bayesian inference and confidence interval.
 2. [Linear Algebra (MIT)](https://ocw.mit.edu/courses/mathematics/18-06-linear-algebra-spring-2010/): One of the best linear algebra course.
 Taught by one and only prof. Gilbert Strang.

 ## Recommended courses